Our School App Stay connected on the go...

 Science has led to major changes in society and underpins much of modern living.
 It is essential to sustainable global prosperity and all pupils need to learn key aspects of the knowledge, methods, processes and uses of science.

-Our teaching programme builds al body of knowledge and concepts which encourages students to develop a sense of wonder and curiosity about naturally occurring phenomena and realise the importance of rational explanation.
+Our teaching programme builds up a foundational body of knowledge and concepts which encourages students to develop a sense of wonder and curiosity about naturally occurring phenomena and realise the importance of rational explanation.

 KEY STAGE 3